warmsound/crystal-face/README.md

 ## What's New

+### 1.9.0
+- Added ability to display 2 or 4 configurable world timezones on a variety of watches

 ### 1.8.0
 - Added setting to control number of data fields (0-3).
 - Added setting to control number of indicators (0-3): Bluetooth, alarms, notifications, bluetooth/notifications.